Wyden Asks FCC To Investigate Securus Technologies

 In view of this, Oregon Senator Ron Wyden has asked the Federal Communications Commission (FCC) and wireless carriers to investigate how Securus Technologies had been permitted to purchase records on people’s whereabouts and share it with law enforcement agencies.

 In a letter to the FCC this week, Sen. Wyden demanded the FCC and wireless phone companies investigate the unauthorized and likely-illegal tracking of Americans’ mobile phones by a company that provides phone services to prisons, jails, and other correctional facilities.
-Wyden said that he recently learned that Securus Technologies purchases real-time location information from major wireless carriers and provides the information, via a self-service web portal, for nothing more than the legal equivalent of a pinky promise,” Wyden wrote in his letter to the FCC.
+Wyden said that he recently learned that Securus Technologies “purchases real-time location information from major wireless carriers and provides the information, via a self-service web portal, for nothing more than the legal equivalent of a pinky promise,” Wyden wrote in his letter to the FCC.

 “This practice skirts wire carriers’ legal obligation to be the sole conduit by which the government conducts surveillance of Americans’ phone records, and needlessly exposes millions of Americans to potential abuse and surveillance by the government,” he said.